-Employees should make requests for the use of personal leave on the appropriate City leave form.
-Since personal leave is generally granted on a "first come, first served" basis, the request should be made as early as possible, but at least forty-eight (48) hours in advance of the date personal is scheduled to be taken.
-The scheduling of personal leave is subject to the approval of the immediate supervisor, but subject to review and possible disapproval by the Division Commander.
-Review by the Division Commander should occur within forty-eight (48) hours of the request.
+Employees should make requests for the use of personal leave via the department's timekeeping system.
+Since personal leave is generally granted on a "first come, first served" basis, the request should be made as early as possible, but at least forty-eight (48) hours in advance of the date personal leave is scheduled to be taken.
+The scheduling of personal leave is subject to the approval of the immediate supervisor, but subject to review and possible disapproval by the Bureau Commander or designee.
+Review by the Bureau Commander or designee should occur within forty-eight (48) hours of the request.

-In cases where forty-eight (48) hours notice is not possible, the immediate supervisor should obtain confirming or disapproving action as quickly as possible from the Division Commander or, if he is not available, from the Watch Commander within eight (8) hours of the request.
+In cases where forty-eight (48) hours notice is not possible, the immediate supervisor should obtain confirming or disapproving action as quickly as possible from the Bureau Commander or designee within eight (8) hours of the request.

-8.4 Leave Sharing Plan, Advance Personal Leave and Leave Donations
+8.4 Advance Personal Leave, Leave Sharing Plan and Leave Donations

-In situations when an employee is required to be absent from work for an extended period of time, as certified by the employee's physician, as a result of a non-work-related illness or injury sustained by the employee and when the employee has exhausted all sick and personal leave, the employee may request additional paid personal leave.
-The types of additional personal leave is listed below and must be requested in sequential order (if applicable) - first - Leave Sharing Plan, second - Advance Personal Leave and third - Leave Donation Policy.
+In situations when an employee is required to be absent from work for an extended period of time, as certified by the employee's physician, as a result of a non-work-related illness or injury sustained by the employee and when the employee has exhausted all sick, personal and compensatory leave, the employee may request additional paid personal leave.
+The types of additional personal leave is listed below and must be requested in sequential order (if applicable) - first - Advance Personal Leave, second - Leave Sharing Plan and third - Leave Donation Policy.
 The provisions of these policies are listed below.